-a) Information relating to the composition and mandate of the Remuneration Committee
+- a) Information relating to the bodies that oversee remuneration. - Name, composition and mandate of the main body overseeing remuneration

-The Board Governance, Remuneration & Nomination Committee (BGRNC) at March 31, 2015 comprised three independent Directors.
-The functions of the Committee include recommendation of appointments of Directors to the Board, evaluation of the performance of the Whole Time Directors (including the Managing Director & CEO) on predetermined parameters, recommendation to the Board of the remuneration (including performance bonus and perquisites) to Whole Time Directors, approval of the policy for and quantum of bonus payable to the members of the staff, framing of guidelines for the Employees Stock Option Scheme (ESOS) and recommendation of grant of the Bank's stock options to employees and Whole Time Directors of the Bank and its subsidiary companies.
+The Board Governance, Remuneration & Nomination Committee (BGRNC or Committee) is the main body overseeing remuneration.
+The BGRNC at March 31, 2016 comprised three independent Directors.
+The functions of the Committee include recommendation of appointments of Directors to the Board, evaluation of the performance of the Wholetime Directors (including the Managing Director & CEO) on predetermined parameters, recommendation to the Board of the remuneration (including performance bonus and perquisites) to Wholetime Directors, approval of the policy for and quantum of bonus payable to the members of the staff, including senior management and key management personnel, framing of guidelines for the Employees Stock Option Scheme (ESOS) and recommendation of grant of the Bank's stock options to employees and WTDs of the Bank and its subsidiary companies.